 Our Field Audit Department regularly conducts audits of all sales representative offices, including scheduled and no-notice audits.
 The Field Audit Department reviews all regulatory-required records that are not maintained at our home office.
 Any compliance deficiencies noted in the audit must be corrected, and we carefully monitor all corrective action.
+Field offices that fail an audit are subject to a follow-up audit in 150 days.
 Audit deficiencies are addressed through fines, reprimands, probations and contract terminations.